andydunstall/tree/README.md

 # tree
 A CLI tool to view your directory tree.

-This is based on UNIX [tree](https://linux.die.net/man/1/tree) with added features to confgiure files to ignore to avoid cluttering the output.
+This is a simplified simplementation of UNIX [tree](https://linux.die.net/man/1/tree) with added support for hiding files listed in the current spaces `.gitignore` (using the `-g` flag).
+Such as its often frustrating to get all of `venv/` in Python or `target/` in Rust.

 ## Getting Started